konostrail/multithreadAutoClicker/README.md

 MultiThread AutoClicker is a tool designed to automate clicks with high efficiency.
 It allows you to configure latency and the number of threads for optimal performance.

 ## Features
-- User-friendly interface for easy setup
+- User-friendly interface for easy setup.
-- Sequential mouse movement
+- Sequential mouse movement.
-- Support for pixel selection
+- Support for pixel color selection.

 ## Installation
 1. Clone the repository: